 If direct construction cost is 52 percent of the sale price, then you can only afford 18 percent to 20 percent for the land.
 For example, if you know from your market study that homes in the community should be priced at an average of $250,000 and that direct construction costs will average $130,000, then the finished lot cost has to be between $45,000 and $50,000.
 (These calculations should be made on the base sales prices, excluding options and lot premiums.)

-Builders in the land development business need to carry the model further, to determine what they can pay for raw land.
-This calculation has to take into account the net lot yield per acre and costs for land planning, entitlements, development, financing the land carry and the land profit target (remember, land and home building are separate profit centers).
+When it comes to costs to develop land, builders in the land development business need to carry the model further to determine what they can pay for raw land.
+This calculation must take into account the net lot yield per acre and costs for land planning, entitlements, development, financing the land carry and the land profit target (remember, land and home building are separate profit centers).